OpenConext/Mujina/README.md

 - An OAuth 'form-based' client capable of making configurable OAuth calls (available under http://localhost:9090/social/social-queries.shtml):
   * 2-legged and 3-legged OAuth1.0a
-  * Authorization code grant and Implicit grant
+  * OAuth2.0 authorization code grant and implicit grant
+  * OAuth2.0 access token requests using either query parameters, entity body parameters or the authorization header
   * Step by step detail information about the OAuth requests and responses
-  * OAuth 2.0 Access Token request using either query parameters, entity body parameters or the Authorization header

 Defaults